aryanchauhan990/aryanchauhan990/README.md

-# 👋 Hi, I’m Aryan
+# 👋 Hi, I’m Aryan Chauhan
-## Aspiring Data Scientist
+## Data Scientist

 ## 🚀 About me
-- 💼 Working at Tata Consultancy Services
+- 💼 Working at Mahindra Group as Data Scientist and was previously associated with Tata Consultancy Services as TCS Digital
-- 👀 I’m interested in Data Science , Machine Learning , Deep Learning
+- 👀 I’m have good knowledge and keen interest in Data Science , Machine Learning , Deep Learning , Natural Language Processing
-- 🌱 I’m currently learning Natural Langauge Processing
+- 🌱 I’m currently learning and exploring about evolving universe of Large Language Models
-- 💞️ I’m looking to collaborate and work as a Data Scientist/Machine Learning Engineer
+- 💞️ I’m always ready and happy collaborate and work as a Data Scientist/Machine Learning Engineer
 - 📫 How to reach me
    - LinkedIn : https://www.linkedin.com/in/aryan-chauhan-a9297b172/
    - Email : aryanchauhan3999@gmail.com